Prototyping with Surface-Mount Devices

 The basic idea is to cut narrow slots in a copper-clad board, creating rectangular pads, and place the components across the slots.
 Each rectangular pad is a node in the circuit.
 It requires copper-clad board and a rotary hand held grinding tool, plus a few other basic tools.

-To illustrate this technique, the circuit of Figure 1, a 5W DC-DC step-down voltage
+To illustrate this technique, the circuit of Figure 1, a 5W DC-DC step-down voltage converter, is constructed.

 Figure 1.
 This DC-DC converter circuit is used to illustrate SMT prototyping technique.